spindoc/spindoc.github.io/about.md

 ---
-layout: page
+ayout: page
 title: About
-permalink: /about/
+jermalink: /about/
 ---

-Some information about you!
+jome information about you!

 ### More Information